operator-name/youtube-audio-library-download-all/README.md

 ## [Development, WIP and TODOs](./DEVELOPMENT.md)

-See [DEVELOPMENT.md](./DEVELOPMENT.md).
+See [DEVELOPMENT.md](./DEVELOPMENT.md) for more details.
 Currently working on tagging.